Hackney Carriage and Private Hire Licensing Policy

 5.6 Company Applicants

 Applications can be made in the name of a company.
 In these circumstances all company directors must be named on the application form.
-Any director who does not hold a valid operator licence at the time of application will have to pass a knowledge test and undertake the child sexual exploitation training referred to above.
+Any director who does not hold a valid operator licence at the time of application will be required to demonstrate knowledge of the relevant licence conditions and legislation to the Council's satisfaction and undertake the child sexual exploitation training referred to above.
 All directors must be considered to be “fit and proper” persons in order for a licence to be issued to the company.
 As part of this process valid and appropriate identity documents will be required to be provided.

 Any changes to directors during the licence period must be notified to Licensing Services in writing within seven days of the change.
-Any new director will also need to be considered a “fit and proper person” to undertake the role and will have to pass the knowledge test, undertake the child sexual exploitation training and submit a DBS Disclosure application within two months of the notification.
+Any new director will also need to be considered a “fit and proper person” to undertake the role and will have to demonstrate knowledge of the relevant licence conditions and legislation to the Council's satisfaction, undertake the child sexual exploitation training and submit a DBS Disclosure application within two months of the notification.

 If the new director fails to comply with these requirements the council will consider taking formal action against the operator licence.